 Natural products (NP) have been the most productive source of leads for the discovery and development of drugs over the years.
 Medicinal plants serves as one of important sources of drugs worldwide since they possess interesting biological properties.
 About 80% of the world's population uses plant/botanical-derived medicines which are called as herbal medicines.
 A considerable growth has been seen in the herbal medicine market in recent years as an alternative to medicinal products with chemically derived APIs.
 In drug discovery and development based on natural products of plant origin, there is requirement of potential plant resources as a source of lead molecules.
-In this aspect, exploring medicinal plant biodiversity provides rational approach to search for new medicines.
-At the same time in several traditional medicines throughout the world, medicinal plants constitute an important ingredient of medicines.
+In this aspect, exploring medicines.
 India with its rich medicinal plant biodiversity in terms of three hotspots viz.
 Eastern Himalaya, Western Himalaya and Western Ghats, provide an excellent opportunity for drug discovery and bio-prospecting.
 Given the fact that there are around 45,000 higher plant species occur in India out of which around 15,000 species are of medicinal importance; there is a great promise to explore Indian medicinal plants for evaluation of various biological activities.

 There are several difficulties and challenges associated with the development of herbal drug products.
 The challenges mainly are related to regulatory guidelines, lack of knowledge of herbal medicines with the drug regulatory authorities, assessment of safety and efficacy, quality control, safety monitoring; for herbal drugs.
 All these challenges could be addressed effectively by promoting use of herbal drugs through application of modern scientific methodology to herbal drugs/natural products promoting translational research so that the value-added products can be developed.
 In this presentation translational research approaches in the field of natural products, herbal drugs/traditional medicine will be enumerated with case studies from ongoing research in our laboratory.
 Pharmaceutical Potential of Seaweedsand Products Derived from Them

-Kamalesh Prasad 1,2
+Kamalesh Prasad ^{1,2}

-Natural Products & Green Chemistry Division, CSIR-Central Salt and Marine Chemicals Research Institute, GijubhaiBadheka Marg, Bhavnagar- 364 002, (Gujarat), INDIA.
+1 Natural Products & Green Chemistry Division, CSIR-Central Salt and Marine Chemicals Research Institute, GijubhaiBadheka Marg, Bhavnagar- 364 002, (Gujarat), INDIA,

-Phone No: +91-278-2567760.
-Fax No. +91-278-2567562; Email: kamlesh@csmcri.res.in/

-Academy of Scientific and Innovative Research (AcSIR), Ghaziabad 201002, India
+Phone No : +91-278-2567760.
+Fax No. +91-278-2567562; Email: kamlesh@csmcri.res.in / 2 Academy of Scientific and Innovative Research (AcSIR), Ghaziabad 201002, India